neomantra/docker-onload/README.md

 `--device=/dev/sfc_char`

 TCPDirect is under a different license than OpenOnload; its binaries may not be distributed.
-Thus, we have introduced a `-nozf` variant for images hosted on [Docker Hub](https://hub.docker.com/r/neomantra/onload/).
+Thus, the `onload` public image on [Docker Hub](https://hub.docker.com/r/neomantra/onload/) does not have TCPDirect support.

 You are free to build and deploy TCPDirect-enabled images yourself with the regular Dockerfiles.
 To do so, set the build argument `ONLOAD_WITHZF` to a non-empty string (the Dockerfile checks `[ -z ${ONLOAD_WITHZF} ]`).